Michigan lawyer discusses situations that lead to a workers’ comp claim being denied and how to protect your legal rights.

-Can an employer deny a workers’ comp claim?
+Can an employer deny a workers’ comp claim in Michigan?

 Employers can deny (dispute) a workers’ comp claim if they believe to be invalid.
 This is usually based upon late reporting, witness statements, or medical evidence.
 A Notice of Dispute should be filed with the WDCA giving the reason.
 Watch out for employers or insurance companies who come up with bad excuses.

 Late reporting is a bad excuse for a dispute.
 Employees actually have 90 days to give notice and 2 years to make a claim under Michigan law.
 Our experience also shows that witness statements are unreliable and should not be used as the basis for a dispute.

 Medical evidence from a treating doctor is the gold standard when evaluating causation and disability.
 Watch out for employers who rely upon so called “independent” medical examinations.

 What happens if a workers’ comp claim is denied in Michigan?